 The image below shows Sennar and River Nile states, listing the localities/towns.

 Question 3: the list of villages/areas for each town/locality

 You then want to display a third level, which should show the sub-areas or villages that are under each state’s towns/localities.
 This requires that the filter picks the option codes from the localities columns.

 This is how the questions should appear on mobile, following from the state, to the town/locality, to the villages/areas to be displayed.

 Figure 4: Mobile app view of the cascades.

-Note: the filtered multiple choice feature currently works only on radio button and dropdown questions, but not checkbox questions.
+Note: the filtered multiple choice feature currently works only on Android on radio button questions, but not dropdown or checkbox questions.
 We will work to extend the functionality to other types of multiple choice questions.